Iacopo99/RTES_Project/README.md

 >
 *Multiple Queues*: the object **MQPolicy** accepts a list of q as a parameter and for every q it creates a RRPolicy instance and it adds a FifoPolicy at the end.
 Every thread starts from the queue with the smallest q and if it doesn't complete his tasks it will be assigned to the lower queues.
+ >
+If you want to see some examples check the directory example